 Keep this in mind and you can avoid this common mistake.
 Knowing what to look out for truly helps.

 You Can Make Vegan French Toast

-There are vegan french toast recipes out there that you can turn to.
-If you don’t wish to use dairy products, you can easily use non-dairy milk to make French toast.
+There are vegan French toast recipes out there that you can turn to.
+If you don’t wish to use dairy products, you can easily use non-dairy milk.